capensis/canopsis/doc/sakura/FR/fr__alarm.rst

 Alarm filter
 ------------
-`Alarm filters` permit to automate one or more actions when an alarm has a specific property value (for example, state > 1) and a certain amount of secondes have past since the last alarm update.
+`Alarm filters` permit to automate one or more actions when an alarm has a specific property value (for example, state > 1) and a certain amount of seconds have past since the last alarm update.

+An `alarm filter` is composed of:
+ - a filter to select targeted alarms
+ - a limit of time after which the filter became active
+ - a set key/operator/value, which determine if the alarm is compatible with the filter
+ - a list of tasks to execute

 In `etc/alerts/manager.conf`, you can specify the author name and the message putted in the alarm (when the executed action need one).